ainafp/ainafp.github.io/content/pages/projects.md

 &nbsp;

-##DEVELOPMENT OF BIOMARKERS FOR THE CLASSIFICATION OF LESIONS IN ACUTE TRAUMATIC BRAIN INJURY (2020 - 2021)
+##Development of biomarkers of brain connectivity disruption in acute traumatic brain injury (2020 - 2021)
 *MGH/HMS, Boston, MA*

 Analysis of datasets with traumatic brain injury (TBI) patients and controls, to find differences in connectivity and identify the main hubs that affect consciousness.